drone-plugins/drone-artifactory/docs/GRADLE_README.md

-A plugin to upload files to Jfrog artifactory.
+A plugin to upload files to Jfrog Artifactory.

 Run the following script to install git-leaks support to this repo.
 ```